DylanVauthieu/DylanVauthieu/README.md

 ### Welcome ! 👋

-- 🔭 I’m currently working on : TerraPvP, A new mod terraria with a new pvp system.
+- 🔭 I’m currently working on a App with flutter and Dart !
-- 🌱 I’m currently learning C and C#
+- 🌱 I’m currently learning C and Dart | Flutter
 - 📫 How to reach me: dylan.vauthieu@epitech.eu
-- ⚡ Fun fact: Tek 1 | Epitech Strasbourg
+- ⚡ Fun fact: Tek 1 | Epitech Nancy

 <!--START_SECTION:profil metrics-->